Pope moves against secretariat of state amid finance scandal

 The Vatican released the letter that Francis wrote to Parolin on Aug.
 25 in which he announced he was stripping the secretariat of state of its ability to independently manage the money.

-Francis cited the “reputational risks” incurred by the department's previous investments in speculative operations that have cost the Holy See tens of millions of euros, some of it money from the Peter's Pence donations from the faithful.
+Francis cited the “reputational risks” incurred by the department's investments in a London real estate venture and other speculative operations that have lost the Holy See tens of millions of euros, some of it money from the Peter's Pence donations from the faithful.

 Francis’ decision was an embarrassing blow to the secretariat of state's standing as the most powerful Holy See office, reducing it to essentially any other department that must propose a budget and have it approved and monitored by others.